 I’m everyone’s favorite person on the 15th and last day of the month because I am responsible for payroll.
 I also do payables, receivables, expense reports, bank reconciliations, and generally just help out whenever I can.
 With my background in office management, I can assist there if I am needed.
 But I would much rather play with numbers!

 What’s your favorite thing about working at (un)Common Logic?

 The people are great, especially management.
 The environment is so supportive of individual growth and education and I feel I am constantly learning and improving.
-I definitely look forward to coming into work and that doesn’t happen at most jobs.
+I definitely look forward to coming to work and that doesn’t happen at most jobs.

 What’s the most challenging aspect of your job?

 Month end, but that’s pretty typical for an accountant.
 It gets especially challenging in December when I go on vacation with my husband’s company.
 They plan a trip at the same time every year, and it is the WORST time of year for me to be away from the office.
 Thankfully, we’ve been able to make it work, but it is quite stressful!